SouthFACT/landsatfact-sql/views.md

 This view is used by vw_viewer_quads to show the latest change metadata.

 **NOTES**
-* rank applies a ranking to each product and the view's WHERE latestquads.rank = 1 chooses the latest product
+* rank applies a ranking to each product and the view's "WHERE latestquads.rank = 1" chooses the latest product

 ```sql
 Columns